Watch the Webinar Replay

 Want to see what’s realistic for your student?
 Claim your $97 Audit.

-Your best next moves—lower cost based on your numbers
+Your best next moves—how to lower your real college cost based on your numbers

 Merit + need-based strategy—what’s realistic for your student

-Financial aid forms, FAFSA/CSS positioning—the biggest mistakes to avoid
+Financial aid forms, FAFSA/CSS positioning—the biggest mistakes that can quietly raise your cost

-Your action plan—what to do first, second, third
+Your action plan—what to do first, second, and third

 - This is a planning call, not a pitch